seize-these-newts/networkdiagrammer/README.md

 Probably a good idea to remove any whitespace prior to cutting and pasting in the data.

-As of now there should be NO whitespace after th last entry.
+As of now there should be NO whitespace after the last entry.

 Hopefully someone else can find this useful.
 This was created mostly out of the frustration of staring at a list of